neilmshah/bayou/README.md

 2. Wrote the code for anti-entropy functions between servers using grpc and handling initial conflicts between servers.

 #### Vishwanath Manvi
+1. Learnt how to read research papers as this itself is a skill in my opionion :-)
+2. Learnt what Bayou is, how it works and how distributed concepts like eventual consistency,replication are achieved through Anti entropy, Primary server and write logs.
+3. By collaborating with the team, was able come up with an implementation for the prototype using REST and gRPC.
+4. I took up development of REST client ( and GET end point of REST server.
+REST client is a CLI utility used to make a room reservation and provide slots along with allows user to see the status of reservation.
+This was used in our demo.

 ## Usage